-- A. A student who has a class average between 65-69% after the final exam and has adhered to all conditions stipulated by the course coordinator (see F below) will qualify to take a remediation examination. - B. The remediation exam will be cumulative in nature. - C. The remediation exam content will be comparable in content and rigor to prior assessments. - D. Remediation exams will take place any time before the start of the following Semester.
+- A. A student who has a class average between 65-69% after the final exam during a first attempt and has adhered to all conditions stipulated by the course coordinator (see F below) will qualify to take a remediation examination. - B. A student who is enrolled in a course that they have previously failed and has adhered to all conditions stipulated by the course coordinator (see F below) will qualify to take a remediation examination.
+Students MUST meet the requirement for the class average between 65-69% to qualify for a remediation examination. - C. The remediation exam will be cumulative in nature.
+Course coordinators should offer and/or administer the course review sessions. - D. The remediation exam content will be comparable in content and rigor to prior assessments in the course. - E. Remediation exams should take place any time before the start of the following semester.
 The exact date of the remediation exam will be determined by the course coordinator, following interaction with the student(s) concerned.
-Students will receive I/F in the semester until they pass the remediation exam. - E. Students will be allowed to take no more than 2 remediation exams per semester with a maximum of 8 in the entire pharmacy program. - F. The coordinator will require that certain criteria are met by students for eligibility to participate in the remediation process.
+Students will receive Incomplete F (IF) in the semester until they pass the remediation exam. - F. Students will be allowed to take no more than 2 remediation exams per semester with a maximum of 8 remediations in the entire pharmacy program. - G. The coordinator will require that certain criteria are met by students for eligibility to participate in the remediation process.
 These criteria include but are not limited to class attendance, review of failed exam(s), submission of a remediation plan, additional reading assignments, online completion of topic review activities, attending tutorials, and any other stipulations set forth by the course coordinator.

-- G. Students will receive a grade of Incomplete F (IF) for the course until after the remediation process is complete.
-At the completion of the remediation process, the final course grade will be given. - H. A passing score (determined by the course coordinator) on the remediation exam and in any faculty-assigned remediation activities will result in a satisfactory grade for the course. - I. The maximum course grade for students after a remediation exam is 70% - J. Students who are enrolled in a course that they have previously failed are not eligible to take the remediation examination. - K. If any class has greater than 20% of its students receiving a failing grade at the end of a semester, then that class is subject to review by the Dean. - L. Students who fail a course after remediation may be eligible to take that course or equivalent during the summer at another accredited College of Pharmacy if the said course is not available at Howard University during the same time period and doing so would aid the student with on time matriculation.
+- H. Students will receive a grade of IF for the course until after the remediation process is complete.
+At the completion of the remediation process, the final course grade will be given. - I. A passing score of 70% on the remediation exam or on any format determined by the faculty/course coordinator will result in a satisfactory grade for the course. - J. The maximum course grade for students after a remediation exam is a "C". - K. If any class has greater than 20% of its students receiving a failing grade at the end of a semester, then that class is subject to review by the Dean. - L. Students who fail a course after remediation may be eligible to take that course or equivalent during the summer at another accredited College of Pharmacy if the said course is not available at Howard University during the same period and doing so would aid the student with on time matriculation.